The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 It has a very typical Sonicare design to the handle, which is clean and practical in its approach.
 I can’t really fault it.

-The 2100 Series is available in just 1 color option at the time of review.
+The 2100 Series is available in 2 different variants at the time of review.
+Technically they are all the same, the difference is the colour of the brush handle.

 On the front of the handle, just below the metal shaft is the Philips Sonicare logo, in a grey font.

 It is concave and has a power icon embossed on it.
-It is mint green in color.
+It is colour matched to the handle too.
 There is a nice clicky feedback to the button.
 It isn’t very firm, so it’s quite easy to activate.
 Great for those with limited dexterity.

 It is then in the lower third of the handle that you have any extra notable detail on the front of the handle.
 Here sits the LED and icon for the battery.